 - 1. Install the system board.

 - 2. Install the PSUs.

-- 3. Follow the procedure listed in After working inside your system.
+- 3. Follow the procedure listed in After working inside your system on page 67.

 Removing the main power interposer board

 CAUTION: To prevent damage to the main power interposer board (PIB), you must remove the power supply units (PSUs) from the system before removing the PIBs.